 - Responsible: Those who are responsible for completing the task at hand.

 - Accountable: Those who are ultimately accountable for the completion of the task or deliverable.
 This individual is also responsible for delegating the work to those who are responsible for completing it.

 - Consulted: These individuals are typically the subject-matter experts on the task at hand.
 They are involved in the specific stage of the project in a consulting and advisory capacity.

 - Informed: These are the individuals who are kept up-to-date on progress at each stage of the project.
 This is usually done in the form of one-way communication.

-The test: If you haven’t already done so, try testing out an accountability framework such as the RACI matrix.
+If you haven’t already done so, try testing out an accountability framework such as the RACI matrix.
 After testing it, reflect on how the level of accountability within your organization has improved.

-I hope you have enjoyed reading this article and that it will help you to improve your own accountability as well as your organizational culture.
-Remember, to create a workplace culture of accountability - you need to be a role model.
+I hope you have enjoyed reading this article and that it will help you to improve your own accountability as well as your organization’s.
+Remember, to create a culture of accountability - you need to be a role model.
 That means full transparency, ownership of your responsibilities, and the ability to recognize, support, and reward employees who have assumed full responsibility over their work.
 Also remember to implement feedback on a regular basis - which is inextricably linked to creating a culture of accountability.
 The power of accountability is a force to be reckoned with: it can optimize employee ownership, increase productivity and motivation, and empower employees to find creative solutions to problems - without placing the blame on others.
 I hope your journey to creating a culture of accountability is a hugely successful one!